-Phases of clinical trials are identified using Arabic numerals and capitalize “Phase,” i.e., Phase 1, Phase 2, etc.
+Phases of clinical trials are identified using Arabic numerals and lowercase for “phase” – phase 1, phase 2, phase 3.

-Limit the use of contractions, such as “don’t” and “isn’t,” except in direct quotations.
-Spell out “do not,” “is not,” etc., since RAPS’ audience is global and includes non-native English speakers who may be less familiar with contractions.
-Note: It is best to avoid regional idioms for the same reason.
+Limit use of contractions, such as “don’t” and “isn’t,” except in direct quotations.
+Spell out “do not,” “is not,” etc.

-Do not use uppercase, boldface or italics as a device to emphasize a point.
+Emphasis Do not use uppercase, boldface, or italics as a device to emphasize a point.

-When referring to the US Food and Drug Administration’s clearance of medical devices through what is known as the 510(k) process, always used the term “clearance” or “cleared,” never “approval” or “approved.”
+When referring to the US Food and Drug Administration’s clearance of medical devices through the 510(k) process, always use the term “clearance” or “cleared.”
+Do not use “approval” or “approved.”

 If the bulleted or numbered list contains complete sentences (subject and verb), capitalize the first letter and place a period after each item in the list.

-To decide whether a word is one word, two separate words or two words, hyphenated, reference a dictionary.
+Reference a dictionary or guidance on whether a word is used as one word; two separate words; or two words, hyphenated.

-There are a few terms that are always written as one word in RAPS style even though they may be listed elsewhere as two words.
-These terms include healthcare, drugmaker and lifecycle.
+There are a few terms that are always written as one word in RAPS style even though they are used elsewhere as two words, e.g., healthcare, drugmaker, and lifecycle.